-Adult hens show basic understanding of structural engineering and the ability to navigate using the sun’s position.
-Chickens can recognize their flock members by distinguishing facial features and have a complex language to communicate with each other.
+Adult hens show a basic understanding of structural engineering and the ability to navigate using the sun’s position.
+Chickens can recognize their flock members by distinguishing facial features and have complex language to communicate with each other.
 They can also remember at least 100 different human faces (especially the nice ones that feed them!).
 They have strong social connections, can show empathy, teach their babies about the world, and mother hens even “talk” to their babies before they hatch.
 These are no “bird brains”!
 So it should be of no surprise they can be trained just like you would the family dog.

 It’s been years since we trained that first flock to come back at the sound of the lid rattling, the older birds have taught the younger birds as they joined the family.
-Chickens are flock animals, when they see a couple members of the flock running towards or away from something the rest are going to follow suit.
+Chickens are flock animals, when they see a couple of members of the flock running towards or away from something the rest are going to follow suit.
 I continue to provide the positive reinforcement of worms when they come sometimes, but not every time.
 They will come running regardless.

-You don’t need a fancy bell, or even the metal can.
+You don’t need a fancy bell, or even a metal can.
 You can train them to come to a vocal sound as well.
 Pick a sound different than your normal talking voice that you want to be the call.
 Use that sound when conditioning them with the treats and only then.